J4yTr1n1ty/J4yTr1n1ty/README.md

 # 🙋 About me

-Hey there, I'm a Software Developer, Cybersecurity Enthusiast and Broadcast Producer currently living in Switzerland and finishing my Apprenticeship.
+Hey there, I'm a Software Developer, Cybersecurity Enthusiast and Broadcast Producer currently living in Switzerland and working as a Software Developer and studying Cybersecurity.
 I work on a lot of random projects at the moment to learn some new Languages in my free time.

 For more information about me, visit my personal website here: https://jay-prod.dev/